Veterinary Internships, Externships & EMS

 EMS forms an important part of undergraduate education, providing a further basis for student education.
 Towcester Vets are able to offer placements for veterinary students in any year of study for either one or two weeks.
 We encourage students to see practice for an optimum time of two weeks, which allows us to get to know you and for you to better understand how our practice works.

-Externships are available to 4th and 5th year veterinary students who have entered their clinical years for a period of three to four weeks and form an integral part of undergraduate study.
+Externships are available to 4th and 5th year veterinary students who have entered their clinical years.
+Externships are made up of three to four weeks and form an integral part of undergraduate study.
 Applications received should be supported by one referee who should be a veterinary surgeon.

 What to expect

 Towcester Vets are a busy practice with an efficient team of vets, nurses and support staff.
 Visiting students should expect busy, frequently long days.
 You will work under the direct supervision of interns and senior veterinarians.
 We aim to provide students with opportunities to see practice in all aspects of the chosen veterinary field, and we expect questions and for you to feel involved and part of the team.

 Upon arrival at 08.00 you should report to reception, who will then assign you to an intern/vet/nurse for morning treatments and clinical rounds.
 Thereafter the day will be planned depending upon the diary.
 There are sometimes quieter periods in clinic, and this time should be put to good use to assist the team with general duties and to study/revise case histories.
 A ‘team work’ ethos is very much encouraged, as is keenness, politeness and a good work ethic.

 Essentials include: stethoscope, thermometer, watch/timer, notebook, clean, appropriate work attire (no ripped jeans or trainers), safety footwear for equine and farm practice.
 As well as warm, waterproof clothing.

 Accommodation & living